 The ERC Scientific Council may also delegate its members to be present during the panel meetings as observers.
-The objective of their presence during the meetings is to perform their tasks, in particular to establish the methods and procedures for peer review and proposal evaluation.
+The objective of their presence during the meetings is to perform their tasks, in particular to monitor the peer review and proposal evaluation40 process.
 The Scientific Council members shall not influence, under any circumstances, the outcome of the panel meeting(s) they attend.
-They shall always act in an impartial manner in carrying out their duty.

-Based on justified reason(s), the ERCEA may decide that other authorized persons may attend panel meeting(s) as observers.
+Based on justified reason(s), the ERCEA may decide that other authorised persons may attend panel meeting(s) as observers.
 The person concerned shall duly sign a declaration on the absence of conflict of interest and a declaration on confidentiality.
 As any other observer, the person concerned shall not influence, under any circumstances, the outcome of the panel meeting(s) they attend.